And with drive-in cinemas, outdoor theatre shows and open-air art exhibitions, London has plenty more outdoor entertainment on offer for you to enjoy.

 Best outdoor theatre, musicals and cinema

 - Pull up at The Drive In for a 1950s-inspired cinema experience with live actors, tasty snacks and choice of top films for you to enjoy from the comfort of your car.
-Various dates
+12 Apr-29 May

 - Get a flavour for the West End, but with an automotive twist!
 Socially distanced musical theatre concert West End Musical Drive-In brings you live performances from the biggest West End stars – to be enjoyed from your car or in the outdoor space next to your vehicle.
-Various dates
+17 Apr-29 May

-- Enjoy a dazzling performance in leafy surroundings with the Regent's Park Open Air Theatre 2021 season next summer.
-Take your pick from a programme of exciting shows, which includes 101 Dalmatians, Romeo and Juliet, Carousel and Dragons and Mythical Beasts.
-15 May-5 Sep 2021
+- Enjoy a dazzling performance in leafy surroundings with the Regent's Park Open Air Theatre 2021 season this summer.
+Take your pick from a programme of exciting shows, which includes Romeo and Juliet, Carousel, Dragons and Mythical Beasts and Anansi the Spider.
+17 Jun-25 Sep

 Outdoor entertainment in London

 - Go on a self-guided Theatreland tour, narrated by the legendary Sir Ian McKellan, to learn the secrets of the stage and the history of the West End.

 - Movie buffs alert: rediscover icons from a century of cinema and iconic film scenes with Scenes in the Square, an interactive trail of statues in Leicester Square.
 Snap a selfie with Paddington Bear, say hello to Harry Potter or sing the famous chorus of Singing in the Rain with Gene Kelly!
 All year-round

 - Check out the new installation at the Serpentine Pavilion.
 Designed by Counterspace, it explores the theme of London's community places.
 It will be displayed for two years at Kensington Gardens.
 From 11 Jun